danwib/Thermo-Speculative-Decoding/docs/DEV_NOTES.md

   - [ ] Extend telemetry (JSONL + CSV).
   - [ ] Provide CLI scripts for reproducible experiments.

+## Notes

+- Probability handshake: the verifier must consume the `log q` emitted by the TSU (simulated or hardware) to maintain unbiased acceptance decisions.
+Do not recompute proposer probabilities inside the verifier.

 ## Open Questions

 1. Finalize `thrml` adapter surface and fidelity tests.